Yuning-J/Face_the_Facts/README.md

 ## Potential Attacks and Remediations

 **IoT-based attacks** may appear in the smart watch and result in DoS (Denial of Services).
+Possible mitigation examples are OS (operating system) hardening and adoption of secure firmware update mechanisms.

 **Attacks on communication protocols** may be exploited, such as eavesdropping and replaying attacks.
+Possible mitigation example is applying secure key exchange protocols.

 **Attacks in medical record system** may be exploited to extract or modify patients' data.
+Possible mitigation example is following advanced encryption standard.

 **Attacks against ML training/testing system** may be triggered, such as stealthy attack.
+Possible mitigation example is employing encrypted transfer learning approach.

 ## Data
 * Facial data: get through webcam embedded in our smart watch, and generates facial emotion features (to diagnose psychological symptoms).